I figured I better post this pretty quickly after my first entry to clear up any confusion.

 But neither he nor I ever knew – until then – that “both” was an option.
 Both the excitement and butterflies in your stomach that come along with new romances and multiple intimacies, and the stability, security and comfort of long-term, stable partners.

 At the same time we were learning about polyamory, we were making plans to sell our house, quit Brad’s job, buy a food truck, and start a new life in a new town.

-When we arrived, five months ago, I immediately signed us up the local polyamory meet-up group.
+When we arrived, five months ago, I immediately signed us up for the local polyamory meet-up group.
 The people in it seemed like some of the happiest I’d ever met.

 I started reading Sex At Dawn: How We Mate, Why We Stray, and What it Means for Modern Relationships” and joined a book club that was reading “More Than Two: A practical guide to ethical polyamory.”
-I became obsessed with the Showtime reality show Polyamory: Married and Dating.
+I became obsessed with the reality TV show Polyamory: Married and Dating.

-I created accounts for us on polyamorous dating websites, pushed Brad to date one of our polyamorous friends, and encouraged him to go on a date with a girl he’s had a crush on since before we met.
-I even had lunch once with an older man from the Polyamory meet-up group.
+I created accounts for us on poly-friendly dating websites, and encouraged Brad to go on a date with a girl he’s had a crush on since before we met.
+I had lunch with an older man from the meet-up group.

 “Maybe we need to find an easier, no-strings-attached kind of a girl to break the ice,” I finally suggested.
 And that, my friends, was the inspiration of my first blog post.